annacuomo/SAIGE_QTL_analyses/SMR/README.md

 # SMR analysis for SAIGE-QTL paper

 In order to compare SAIGE-QTL to Matrix eQTL (method used in the [original Science publication](https://www.science.org/doi/full/10.1126/science.abf3041)) further, here we want to compare how they perform in terms of identify Mendelian randomisation signals, using [SMR](https://yanglab.westlake.edu.cn/software/smr/#Overview).

+## Overview

+Like in the original paper, we want to test for whether our identified cell type-specific eQTLs are mediating SNP-disease associations with 7 autoimmune conditions, using GWAS summary statistics for: systemic lupus erythematosus (SLE), rheumatoid arthritis (RA), Crohn’s disease (CD), inflammatory bowel disease (IBD), multiple sclerosis (MS), ankylosing spondylitis (AS), and Type 1 diabetes mellitus (T1D).